Arduino-Projects/Hand-Controlled-Drone/README.md

 A drone built on a custom-made PCB that follows your hand orientation!

-# What does it do
+# What Does it Do
 - There is a hidden custom-made PCB inside a glove that the pilot wears
 - The pilot then simply tilts their hand in the intended direction of flight
 - Using an onboard accelerometer, and a flex sensor, an ATMEGA328P chip is able to identify its orientation, and the requested throttle level